 Not only are they a fun way to jazz up your website, social media and other aspects of your online presence; a good book trailer can grab a reader’s attention, and get media interested.
 Having a book trailer in your arsenal of content you can offer to bloggers or other online media, particularly for a blog tour, can increase the success of book publicity efforts.

 So, how can you make sure your book trailer is working for your book marketing strategy?
 Here’s a list of ways to use a book trailer.

-- Pitch the press coverage of a “book trailer release” or “exclusive first look” at your book trailer - this is a great way to kick of a blog tour!
+- Pitch the press coverage of a “book trailer release” or “exclusive first look” at your book trailer – this is a great way to kick off a blog tour!

-- When coming up with collateral you can offer bloggers that they can use right away - a giveaway, a guest post, a Q&A, or an excerpt - a book trailer can be another piece of content you have at the ready and don't have to produce on the spot.
+- When coming up with collateral you can offer bloggers they can use right away – a giveaway, a guest post, a Q&A, or an excerpt – a book trailer can be another piece of content you have at the ready.

 - Send out a dedicated email to your newsletter subscribers about the book trailer release, make it a fun event and ask them to share on social media.